LaureiVarju/discord-bot-sitepoint/README.md

 # TODO

 Fixes:
--gettime code will only work in EST currently (grabbing local time and adding +5.
-Bad) -populate arrays instead of spitting JSON data out -create a wait time for punchlines?
+-gettime code will only work from EST currently (grabbing local time and adding + is Bad(tm)) -populate arrays instead of spitting JSON data out -create a wait time for punchlines?
--figure out better object handling
+-figure out better object handling/infrastructure

+Features:
+-create new entries into users
+-call entries based on user
+-remove old key data

 Root project is from: https://www.sitepoint.com/discord-bot-node-js/